 Now that you have a better understanding of how micro-moments affect your business, let’s dig a little deeper with these local marketing hacks.

-Hack #1: Laser-focused targeting
+Local Marketing Ideas #1: Laser-focused targeting

 Marketing has long been data-driven.
 We are constantly collecting information about our customers and audience and using that to tweak messaging, calls to action, the timing of emails, and everything in between.
 But there is one area I think we can do any better and that’s by using this data to get even more focused with our messages.